 All the Latest News & Fixtures...

-When the Cornish Pirates play Hartpury at home on Boxing Day (ko 5pm), in the warm-up they will be wearing a special one-off designed rugby shirt that has been made available through Whirlwind Sports.
+When the Cornish Pirates play Ampthill at home this Saturday (ko 2pm), in the warm-up they will be wearing a special one-off designed rugby shirt that has been made available through Whirlwind Sports.

 The shirts to be worn will mark the 40-year anniversary of the RNLI Penlee Lifeboat Disaster, that so sadly occurred on Saturday the 19th December 1981, when in terrible conditions that evening all eight brave crew members of the Penlee Lifeboat “Solomon Browne” were lost as they went to the aid of the motor vessel “Union Star” in trouble off Tater Dhu.
 Eight people aboard that ship also perished.